Gavin Williamson removed as education secretary

 Gavin Williamson removed as education secretary in cabinet reshuffle

-Education secretary had faced calls for his dismissal since the GCSE and A-level exams debacle, more than a year ago
+Mr Williamson had faced calls for his dismissal since the GCSE and A-level exams debacle, more than a year ago

 Gavin Williamson has been removed as education secretary in the first big move in Boris Johnson’s cabinet reshuffle.